(I may earn a small commission from the products mentioned in this post.)

 I also continue to walk, swim, and ride my bike.
 These activities keep my muscle endurance up and provide a cardiovascular workout as well.

 In this article we looked at advanced exercises to prepare for knee replacement surgery.
 The exercises I mention may not be for everyone, depending on your injury, mobility, and pain tolerance.
 Make sure you consult your doctor before attempting these exercises.

 I’ve gained strength in my legs by adding resistance bands and ankle weights.
 I’m very careful not to bend my knee and add pressure to my joints and I also minimize my movements for these exercises (just a few inches for each movement).

-Using these exercises, balance exercises, walking, swimming, biking and pickle ball, I’ve developed enough strength in my knee for surgery and for my recovery.
+Using these exercises, balance exercises, as well as walking, swimming, biking and pickleball, I’ve developed enough strength in my knee in preparation for surgery and for my recovery.

-If you have any comments feel free to let me know in the comments below.
+If you have any comments feel free to let me know in the comment space below.
 Maybe you have an exercise routine pre-surgery or post-surgery that can help others.